-35 The competent authority for this purpose is IAASA.
+$^{\rm 39}$ The competent authority for this purpose is IAASA.

-- 4.30 Where the firm and/or members of its network provide services to a group, the requirement in paragraph 4.29 shall apply on a group basis for all services provided by the firm and its network firms to all entities in the group and to their connected parties. - 4.31 Where substantial fees are regularly generated from the provision of non-audit services and the fees for non-audit services are greater than the annual fees for recurring engagements for an entity, the engagement partner has regard to the possibility that there may be perceived to be a loss of independence resulting from the expected or actual level of fees for non-audit services.
+- 4.29 Where the firm and/or members of its network provide services to a group, the requirement in paragraph 4.28 shall apply on a group basis for all services provided by the firm and its network firms to all entities in the group and to their connected parties. - 4.30 Where substantial fees are regularly generated from the provision of non-audit services and the fees for non-audit services are greater than the annual fees for recurring engagements for an entity, the engagement partner has regard to the possibility that there may be perceived to be a loss of independence resulting from the expected or actual level of fees for non-audit services.
 The engagement partner determines whether there is any risk that there will be an actual loss of integrity, objectivity or independence by the firm or covered persons.
 In making that assessment, the engagement partner considers matters such as whether the non-audit services were: - audit related services; - provided on a contingent fee basis; - consistent with the services undertaken and fees received on a consistent basis in previous years; - in the case of a group, disproportionate in relation to any individual group entity; - unusual in size but unlikely to recur; and/or - of such a size and nature that an objective, reasonable and informed third party would be concerned at the effect that such services would have on the integrity, objectivity and independence of the firm or covered persons.

-Having made that assessment, the engagement partner determines whether the threats to independence from the level of fees for non-audit services are at a level where independence is not compromised (or can be reduced to such a level by putting in place appropriate safeguards) and appropriately informs the audit committee or those charged with governance of the position on a timely basis in accordance with paragraphs 1.54 and 1.58 of this Ethical Standard.
+Having made that assessment, the engagement partner determines whether the threats to independence from the level of fees for non-audit services are at a level where independence is not compromised (or can be reduced to such a level by putting in place appropriate safeguards) and appropriately informs the audit committee or those charged with governance of the position on a timely basis in accordance with paragraphs 1.58 and 1.62of this Ethical Standard.

-- 4.32 Discussing the level of fees for non-audit services with the Ethics Partner/Function ensures that appropriate attention is paid to the issue by the firm.
-The firm's policies and procedures will set out whether there are circumstances in which the engagement partner responsible for the engagement discusses the level of non-audit service fees with the Ethics Partner/Function for non-listed entities, that are not public interest entities, as described in paragraph 1.43 of this Ethical Standard. - 4.33 Paragraphs 4.34 to 4.43 below do not apply to engagements of entities where the responsibility for the engagement is assigned by legislation and the firm cannot resign from the engagement, irrespective of considerations of economic dependence (e.g. for certain public sector bodies).
+- 4.31 Discussing the level of fees for non-audit services with the Ethics Partner/Function ensures that appropriate attention is paid to the issue by the firm.
+The firm's policies and procedures will set out whether there are circumstances in which the engagement partner responsible for the engagement discusses the level of non-audit service fees with the Ethics Partner/Function for non-listed entities, that are not public interest entities. - 4.32 Paragraphs 4.33 to 4.42 below do not apply to engagements of entities where the responsibility for the engagement is assigned by legislation and the firm cannot resign from the engagement, irrespective of considerations of economic dependence (e.g. for certain public sector bodies).